Promoting and improving diversity and inclusion in the workplace is a crucial initiative that many companies are now taking.

 The makeup of your executive team is a huge signifier to the rest of your workforce (not to mention your customers, partners, and other stakeholders).
 The top management of a company speaks volumes about your culture.

-Accordingly, it is essential to have diversity among top management that is diverse.
+Accordingly, it is essential to have a diverse top management team.
+This includes gender diversity, ethnic diversity, sexual orientation, and more.
 Are men and women equally represented?
 What about people from various cultural and religious backgrounds?

 A survey report from Boston Consulting Group (BCG) found among the Fortune 500 companies, only 24 CEOs are women, which represents just 5% of the total number of CEOs.
 The same report pointed out that, among the 500 CEOs, only three are black, another three are openly gay, and one identifies as a lesbian.

-As an HR professional, you may not have much control over your executive team; but if you do have the means to make a case about diversity and inclusion to the C-suite, you should.
-And you can help your executives communicate with employees authentically and transparently.A survey report from Boston Consulting Group (BCG) found among the Fortune 500 companies, only 24 CEOs are women, which represents just 5% of the total number of CEOs.
+You may not have much control over your executive team; but if you do have the means to make a case about diversity and inclusion to the C-suite, you should.
+And you can help your executives communicate with employees authentically and transparently and attract diverse talent at the same time.

 Introduce a policy for honoring a variety of cultural and religious practices.

-Most often employees quit jobs when they feel that their authentic self and uniqueness is not appreciated or valued.
+Most often many employees quit jobs when they feel that their authentic self and uniqueness are not appreciated or valued.
 As such, it is vital to create an environment where they feel a sense of connectedness to the company and its people.

 - sexual orientation,